 Physostigmine for agitation and hallucinations

 People exposed to an anticholinergic agent such as BZ are usually quiet but may become disruptive and may need to be restrained.
-Doctors must cool people who have an elevated body temperature (see Heatstroke: Treatment Treatment Heatstroke is a life-threatening condition that results in very high body temperature and malfunction of many organ systems.
+Doctors must cool people who have an elevated body temperature (see Heatstroke: Treatment Treatment Heatstroke is a life-threatening condition that results in very high body temperature and malfunction of many organ systems, which may be fatal.
 (See also Overview of Heat Disorders.)
-Heatstroke can develop after... read more ).
+Heatstroke... read more ).
 They give the drug physostigmine to people who are disruptive or who are markedly distressed by the hallucinations.

 The views expressed in this article are those of the author and do not reflect the official policy of the Department of Army, Department of Defense, or the U.S. Government.